mosaic-design-system/docs/src/components/accordion.md

       1. Default
-         The default has no actions
+         The default accordion has no actions
       2. With chip
          Chips in the header can be used to signify things like status, content type, dates etc.
       3. With edit